alex-karpenko/http-dragonfly/README.md

 <a href="https://github.com/alex-karpenko/http-dragonfly/blob/HEAD/LICENSE" rel="nofollow"><img src="https://img.shields.io/github/license/alex-karpenko/http-dragonfly" alt="License"></a>
 </p>

 This is a tiny service app to redirect, split or relay HTTP calls to one or more destinations based on flexible configuration.

 ## Features

 - Listen to one or more IP/ports pairs to serve calls.
   Each listener has its own configuration.
-The Number of listeners is unlimited.
+  The number of listeners is unlimited.
 - Relay HTTP requests to one or more targets based on a reach and flexible configuration set.
 - Filter/restrict requests by methods, headers, body content and route it to all or conditionally selected targets.
 - Transform request's headers, path and body in a flexible configurable way.